Have you ever bought a piece of furniture, got it home, and realise you hate it. Or it doesn’t fit?

 After you have a rough idea of how much space you need, you should mark out where your furniture is going to go by using tape on your floor.
 This is the best way for you to get a visual idea of how much room your furniture is going to take up.
 I did this with my rug in the dining room to make sure all the chairs fit comfortably on it!

-This is just one of the many things that you have to think about when purchasing your furniture, and by taking your time, you can make the whole process much faster and much easier.
+These are just some of the many things that you have to think about when purchasing your furniture.
+By taking your time, you can make the whole process much faster and much easier.

 Have you ever bought something, got it home and instantly regretted it?
 What did you do in that situation?